influxdata/telegraf/plugins/outputs/elasticsearch/README.md

 * `force_document_id`: Set to true will compute a unique hash from as sha256(concat(timestamp,measurement,series-hash)),enables resend or update data withoud ES duplicated documents.
 * `float_handling`: Specifies how to handle `NaN` and infinite field values. `"none"` (default) will do nothing, `"drop"` will drop the field and `replace` will replace the field value by the number in `float_replacement_value`
 * `float_replacement_value`: Value (defaulting to `0.0`) to replace `NaN`s and `inf`s if `float_handling` is set to `replace`.
 Negative `inf` will be replaced by the negative value in this number to respect the sign of the field's original value.
+* `opensearch`: Set to true if you want to connect to OpenSearch instances.

 ## Known issues